 With wildebeest numbers in the millions, including other migrating game in the hundreds of thousands, the opportunities for great photos are in ample supply.
 Although there is an abundance of wildlife to focus your eyes and your camera on, great photos are about more than just getting a lot of shots and picking the best ones.
 Truly sensational photos worthy of National Geographic status require a bit more thought.

-Some Things to Consider for Your Next Photo Safari
+Some Tips to Consider for Your Next Photo Safari

 - The right season and destination – Some people are happy with anytime of the year when it comes to game viewing.
 If you’re a serious photographer, you may want to consider the time of the year, so you can see and shoot the best encounters.